LOS JÓVENES LATINOS INDOCUMENTADOS EN ESTADOS UNIDOS

 "Collective or communitary spaces confront us to the dilemma of managing them in a collective manner, or abandoning them to rules of the game that are incomplete and considerable individual incentives that will take them to be territories of noone. [...]
 The central topic of this book is cooperation, and its principal postulate of collective action."

-This design research project included 19 street vendors over 5 months in Bogotá.
+The design research project included 19 street vendors over 5 months in Bogotá.
 The idea was to explore the relationship of the vendors with money, savings and credit.
 The research was a very revealing experience, that showed to us how the understanding of money for the vendors, as well as their aspirations for the future are collective constructs rather than individual perceptions only.
 This study included individual interviews, as well as economic experiments to explore dynamics of cooperation amongst the vendors.
+I am proud to say that after this experience, both departments in the University started interdisciplinary collaborations between Design and Economics.